logancyang/obsidian-copilot/README.md

 - Online prompt library access
 - Unlimited context, i.e. very long notes, a collection of notes or the entire vault
 - Integration with more LLMs, including open-source and local ones.

-### 📣 Again, please always be mindful of the API cost if you use GPT-4 with a long context!

 ## 🙏 Say Thank You
 If you are enjoying Copilot, please support my work by buying me a coffee here: https://www.buymeacoffee.com/logancyang